Trump denies reading Hitler's "Mein Kampf" even as he doubles down on anti-immigration rhetoric

 In Hitler's manifesto "Mein Kampf," the dictator wrote that, "All great cultures of the past perished only because the original creative race died out from blood poisoning."

-Trump also suggested that illegal aliens could "bring in disease" and crime to the U.S.
+Trump also suggested that immigrants who are in the country illegally could "bring in disease" and crime to the U.S.

 He told voters at a rally on Saturday in Durham, New Hampshire that illegal immigrants coming into the U.S. were "poisoning the blood of the country," prompting swift backlash from the White House and Republican leaders on Capitol Hill.